apache/couchdb-documentation/src/config/logging.rst

         - ``file``: Logs are sent to the file set in :option:`log file <log/file>`.
         - ``syslog``: Logs are sent to the syslog daemon.
+        - ``journald``: Logs are sent to stderr without timestamp and log levels compatible with sd-daemon.

         You can also specify a full module name here if implement your own writer::